 Client Connect: The risk-free way to request social media login details from clients

 Instead of needing to directly request login details for your clients’ social media accounts, Client Connect is a widget that can be installed on your website.
-It allows your clients to connect their social media profiles themselves and authorize you to manage their accounts through Sendible’s social media management platform.
+It allows your clients to connect their social media profiles themselves and authorise you to manage their accounts through our social media management tool.

 How can my agency benefit from Client Connect?

-Client Connect is a great way for your agency to demonstrate its commitment to your clients’ privacy.
+Our password widget is a great way to demonstrate your agency's commitment to your clients’ privacy.
 Since you no longer have to request that clients email you the passwords to their social media accounts, you are now granting complete control to your clients to be able to connect these accounts themselves.

 How can I install Client Connect on my website?

-- If you’re already a Sendible customer, simply sign into your account and you’ll be able to access the Client Connect setup wizard from the Add Services page.
-If you’re not yet a Sendible user, start your free 30-day trial here.
+- If you’re already a Sendible customer, sign into your account and you’ll be able to access the Client Connect setup wizard from the Add profiles page.
+If you’re not yet a user, start your free trial here.

-- On the right side of the page, towards the bottom, you’ll find the Install Client Connect box.
+- On the right side of the page, you’ll find the Install Client Connect box.
 Click to start the setup process.

 - In the first step, enter your website domain name, for example, http://www.mywebsite.com.
 This is the website on which Client Connect will be installed.

-- Click Select Services to continue.
-You can now choose the services that you want to make available for your clients to be able to connect from your website.
+- Click Select Profiles to continue.
+You can then choose the profiles that you want to make available for your clients for connection.

-- When you’re happy with your selection, click Generate Code to continue.
+- When you’re happy with your selection, click Generate Code.

-- Now, select the code that’s been generated and copy to your clipboard.
-This code can now be added to any page on your website.
-When rendered, the services you selected will appear for your clients to be able to connect to your Sendible account.
+- Then, select the code that’s been generated and copy it to your clipboard.
+This code can be added to any page on your website.
+When rendered, the profiles you selected will appear for your clients, and they'll be able to connect them to your Sendible account.